What taxes (if any) are payable by the owner of real estate on a recurring basis and can these be reduced or offset in any way?

 The Portuguese State Budget for 2017 introduced the Additional to the IMI (AIMI).
 The AIMI is levied on the sum of the VPT’s of all dwellings owned or in relation to which the taxpayer has the right of use or the surface right.

-In the case of individuals, €600,000 should be deducted from VPT, being the AIMI levied on the residual value at a rate of 0.7% where the taxable value is less than €1 million, and of 1% marginal rate if and where higher.
+In the case of individuals, €600,000 should be deducted from the sum of the VPT of all dwellings, being the AIMI levied on the residual value at a rate of 0.7% where the taxable value is less than €1 million, and of 1% marginal rate if and where higher.
 A marginal rate of 1.5% is applied when the taxable value is above €2 million.

-The value of buildings held by companies that are affected by the personal use of capital holders, members of company bodies, or their spouses, ascendants and descendants is subject to a rate of 0.7%, where the taxable value is less than €1 million, a 1% marginal rate if higher than €1 million and less than €2 million and a marginal rate of 1.5% if higher than €2 million.
+The value of real estate assets held by companies that are allocated to the personal use of equity holders, members of company bodies, or their spouses, ascendants and descendants is subject to a rate of 0.7%, where the taxable value is less than €1 million, a 1% marginal rate if higher than €1 million and less than €2 million and a marginal rate of 1.5% if higher than €2 million.

 Urban property classified as “commercial”, “industrial” or “for services” and “others” are excluded from AIMI.

-For dwellings owned through a company established in a country, territory or region whose tax regime is deemed to be clearly less onerous the AIMI rate is 7.5%.
+For dwellings owned by an entity established in a country, territory or region with a preferential tax regime the AIMI rate is 7.5%.

 Dwellings covered by an exemption on IMI are also not subject to AIMI.